Protest continues against arrest of Chief Editor

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The workers continued protest against the arrest of Editor-in-Chief Jang/Geo Group Mir Shakil-ur-Rahman here on Saturday and vowed they would not end it till his release.
+PESHAWAR: The workers of Jang Group continued protest for the 103 consecutive day to protest against the detention of their Editor-in-Chief Mir Shakil-ur-Rahman here on Wednesday.

-Carrying banners and placards inscribed with slogans in favour of their demands, the protesters demanded immediate release of Mir Shakil and withdrawal of cases against him.
+Carrying banners and placards inscribed with slogans, the protesters demanded immediate release of Mir Shakil-ur-Rahman and withdrawal of cases against him.
+Condemning the government and National Accountability Bureau (NAB) for detaining editor of the major media group in a 34 years old private property case, the speakers said Mir Shakil-ur-Rahman was arrested without completing the investigation process.
+They said the PTI government had started strangulating independent voice of the media instead of tolerating criticism and improving their performance.
+The government used national institutions to victimise its opponents and silence independent media, they added.

-The protesting journalist including Arshad Aziz Malik, Shakeel Farman Ali and others condemned the government for arresting editor of the biggest media group in a 24 years old property case.
-Terming arrest of Mir Shakil an attack on the media, they vowed to continue protest till the acceptance of their demands, including release of Mir Shakil and withdrawal of cases against him.
+Such efforts, they said, had failed in the past but the rulers were trying to harass and suppress media through cheap tactics.
+The rulers should have hold accountability of responsible people in the mega corruption scandals including Bus Rapid Transit (BRT), Malam Jabba and Billion Tree Tsunami if they were really interested in accountability, they added.
+Demanding immediate release of Mir Shakil-ur-Rahman and withdrawal of cases against him, the workers including Arshad Aziz Malik, Shakeel Farman Ali, Shah Zaman and others said they had rendered sacrifices in the past and would do so in future if their genuine demands were not met.